y330/FragmentQR/index.md

 #### **What are Text Fragments?**

-A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted.
-In Chromium 80 or later, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.
+A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow(default).
+In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.

 **Technically,** it is a part of URL defined in the URI fragment(*your-url/#URI-fragment*) that defines a peice of text.
 The syntax for a text fragment is *your-url/#:~:text="text-fragment"*.